 However, knotless braids present a challenge that can happen with traditional box braids (but could be a little more difficult to hide since the hair at the scalp isn't intertwined with kanekalon hair): Frizz.
 We know.
 Frizz is generally not what you want, but you can't leave your scalp high and dry (literally).
 Washing your hair and scalp is important so that you can prevent build-up and keep your hair moisturized even while it's protected.
 You'll also want to follow up each wash with a leave-in conditioner to seal in moisture.

 There is one product you'll want to keep on hand (well, two): mousse and a blow-dryer.
 Applying mousse to your roots, wrapping them in a scarf, and blowing your roots dry can help combat frizz.
-If you find frizz is still a challenge, try watching a few YouTube videos (like this one by Brandi Lofton) to see how she fights frizz in action while keeping her hair in tip-top condition.
+If you find frizz is still a challenge, you can book a retouch with your stylist to refresh your knotless braids, or try watching a few YouTube videos (like this one by Brandi Lofton) to see how people fight frizz in action while keeping their hair in tip-top condition.